Merovius/srvfb/README.md

 I don't make any promises in regards to support or stability and any issues not directly related to my usecase will likely be closed.

+You can see a short video demonstrating this [in this tweet][video]

 # Installation and usage

 You need a working [Go installation][go] and [ssh-access to your reMarkable][ssh].